-Wilson Forward Partnering with HealthCare Foundation of Wilson to study comprehension of after school middle school program
+Wilson Forward Partnering with HealthCare Foundation of Wilson for Future After-School Program

-WILSON, N.C.
-(March 9, 2018) – Healthcare Foundation of Wilson will fund a six-month planning and evaluation study to explore the feasibility of a new after-school program that is designed to positively impact the lives of middle school students in Wilson.
-The study will be led jointly by Healthcare Foundation of Wilson and Wilson Forward, reflecting the close partnership and alignment of the two organizations to benefit the community.
+In March of 2018, the Healthcare Foundation of Wilson funded a six-month planning and evaluation study to explore the feasibility of a new after-school program that is designed to positively impact the lives of middle school students in Wilson.
+This study was led jointly by Healthcare Foundation of Wilson and Wilson Forward, reflecting the close partnership and alignment of the two organizations to benefit the community.

 Youth Master Plan – A Community Plan To Support Our Youth